damien5314/RxReddit/README.md

 Clients can make requests to the reddit API through an instance of `RedditService`.
 The class is heavy, and authentication state is cached separately for each instance, so I recommend making your instance a singleton.

-The constructor for `RedditService` takes a few parameters:
+A `RedditService` instance can be configured via `RedditService.Builder`, which requires you to set a few fields:

 `String redditAppId`
 ID obtained from registering your app